mariobox/Hugo-Source/content/about.md

 Since then, I have helped Fortune 500 companies develop and market consumer products in Latin America.
 My core competencies are product strategy, product development, sourcing, and product marketing.

-My engineering background helps me approach marketing from a **numbers-oriented, process-driven perspective**, where <mark>proper execution is as important as the strategy behind it</mark>.
+My engineering background helps me approach marketing from a **numbers-oriented, process-driven perspective**.

 For more on my professional background you can visit my [Linkedin](http://www.linkedin.com/in/mariobox/) page.